quixio/quix-docs/docs/platform/tutorials/currency-alerting/currency-alerting.md

     | `api_token` | Enter the API token that you generated for this application in your Pushover dashboard.
 For example: `azovmnbxxdxkj7j4g4wxxxdwf12xx4`. |
     | `user_key` | Enter the user key that you received when you signed up with Pushover.
 For example: `u721txxxgmvuy5dxaxxxpzx5xxxx9e` |

-5. Click the `Save as project`.
-You now have a copy of the Pushover notification sample in your workspace.
+5. Click the `Save as Application`.
+You now have a copy of the Pushover notification sample in your environment.

 6. Click the `Deploy` button.